-This Complaints Procedure applies to complaints about council administration and procedures and may include complaints about how council employees have dealt with your concerns.
+2. This Complaints Procedure applies to complaints about Council administration and procedures and may include complaints about how Council employees have dealt with your concerns.

-complaints by one council employee against another council employee, or between a council employee and the council as employer.
-These matters are dealt with under the council’s disciplinary and grievance procedures.
+3.1 Complaints by one Council employee against another Council employee, or between a Council employee and the Council as employer.
+These matters are dealt with under the Council’s disciplinary and grievance procedures.

-You may make your complaint about the council’s procedures or administration to the Clerk.
+5. You may make your complaint about the Council’s procedures or administration to the Clerk.
 You may do this in person, by phone, or by writing to or emailing the Clerk.
 The addresses and numbers are set out below.

-If you do not wish to report your complaint to the Clerk, you may make your complaint directly to the Chairman of the Council who will report your complaint to the Council or to the Clerk of the Council (as appropriate).
+7. If you do not wish to report your complaint to the Clerk, you may make your complaint directly to the Chairman of the Council who will report your complaint to the Council.

-The Clerk or the Council (as appropriate) will investigate each complaint, obtaining further information as necessary from you and/or from staff or members of the Council.
+8. The Council will investigate each complaint, obtaining further information as necessary from you and/or from staff or members of the Council.